Stochastic port--Hamiltonian systems: Implicit port-Hamiltonian systems

 \subsubsection{The general case}

-In order to generalize \textit{Hamilton equations} \eqref{EQN:ESPHSDiss} we augment the Dirac structure with a new type of port, that we will call \textit{noise port}, with flow space $\mathcal{F}_{Z_{N}}$, the space of \textit{Stratonovich vector field} perturbed by $Z_{N}$, and flow space $\mathcal{E}_{N}$.
-As it will be seen later on, this port will play in the explicit formulation, the role of external random field that perturbs the system.
+In order to generalize \textit{Hamilton equations} \eqref{EQN:ESPHSDiss} we augment the Dirac structure with a new type of port, that we will call \textit{noise port}, with flow space $\mathcal{F}_{Z_{N}}$, the space of \textit{Stratonovich vector fields} perturbed by $Z_{N}$, and effort space $\mathcal{E}_{N}$. \fc{As it will be seen later on, within the explicit formulation, this port will play the role of external random field perturbing the system.}